 - The Derivatives’ Exchanges (CCPs), have been consistent in their support for ISDA developments, and the critical need to be consistent with ISDA terms and language, ‘subject to their client’s support’.
 LCH and CME will broadly adopt ISDA language and terms.

-MARKETS DRIVE THE ACTIVITY
+THE MARKETS DRIVE THE ACTIVITY

-- Parties with significant derivatives exposures will have the language, contractual terms, and pricing protocols to start to move legacy LIBOR-linked derivatives off their books, significantly mitigating their end of 2021 cliff-edge risk event.
+- Parties with significant derivatives exposures will have the language, contractual terms and pricing protocols to start to move legacy LIBOR-linked derivatives off their books, significantly mitigating their end of 2021 cliff-edge risk event.

 - Liquidity in RFRs will vary.
 SONIA is already sufficient.
 SOFR will increasingly have sufficient liquidity and will enable significant shifts of legacy LIBOR-linked derivatives to SOFR.